Introducing XBert AI: Add an AI answering service for your business in five minutes. Try it free for 14 days.

 • Conduct customer mystery shops.
 The best way to build brand trust is to audit your contact channels.
 Go through as if a customer or prospect would: call, text, tweet, and even email.

 • Determine if you have a policy or technology challenge.
 You’ll uncover two types of issues.
 Decide if you are facing a policy or a technical challenge.
-Customers should not need to repeat themselves when going through a different channel.
+Customers should not need to repeat themselves when switching channels.

 • Adopt an omnichannel platform for your organization.
 A unified communications system is one of the best ways to treat every customer like a VIP.
 This will let you accept inbound customer tickets and route them easily and automatically.